devops-in-control/eve2/README.md

 ## Introduction

-This is the EV Evolution website
+This is the EV Evolution website.

 ## Dependencies

 - Python 3 and up
 - Django 3 and up

+## Release notes

+- Added new shiny button